frank-ceballos/financeum/README.md

 In the above script, the `start_date` and `end_date` are `datetime.datetime` objects and are required parameters.
 After the data is downloaded is saved into a csv file and pandas dataframe is returned.
+The indices of the pandas dataframe are the dates.

 ## Fetch Data Custom List of Tickers